 - Mechanical and electrical drawings specific to the installation as well as clear installation manuals and customer user guides

-Installing the ASHP unit is relatively simple for any plumbing & heating engineer.
+Heat pump installation is relatively simple for any plumbing and heating engineer.
 The heat pump controls and pipework layout are very similar to a traditional gas or oil boiler, configured as a Y or S plan industry standard layout.

-- The electrical work should be carried out by a qualified electrician in the conventional way as you would for a gas or oil boiler
+- Electrical work should be carried out by a qualified electrician in the conventional way as you would for a gas or oil boiler

-To simplify the process Nu-Heat provides a complete set of ‘as installed’ mechanical and electrical drawings, which will provide a fault-free template of the complete system layout.
+To simplify the process, Nu-Heat provides a complete set of ‘as installed’ mechanical and electrical drawings, which will provide a fault-free template of the complete air source heating system layout.

-Step 3 – Getting the system up and running
+Step 3 – Getting the heating system up and running

 On completion of the first and second fix installation of the mechanical and electrical heat pump components, the ASHP unit will be ready for commissioning.
 It’s this element of the install that can be seen as a little daunting for a first-time ASHP installer, which is why Nu-Heat offers various levels of support: